 Each installed image is is copied to

-disk space on a regularly updated Kernun, it is recommended to
+disk space on a regularly updated Kernun UTM, it is recommended to

 delete old images regularly or when you need more space on the data